 - Passport must be valid at least until JANUARY 2020

 Submit a complete package which includes:

-- The Shantou University Chinese Intensive Language Online Application Form (NOW OPEN)
+- The Shantou University Chinese Intensive Language Online Application Form (CLOSED)

 - Latest McGill transcript – to be uploaded within application form